The AI mirror effect. Why your platform decides whether AI helps or hurts.

 Three sources, read together, produce a coherent picture of AI's effect on engineering work in 2026.

-The DORA 2025 State of DevOps Report is the primary source.
-It documents that 90 percent of developers now use AI tools daily in their work, with 16 months of median experience.
+The DORA State of DevOps research is the primary source.
+The 2025 report documents that 90 percent of developers now use AI tools daily in their work, with 16 months of median experience.
 That number alone makes AI adoption a system level question, not an individual productivity question.
-The report then splits the surveyed organizations by delivery system health and finds the mirror effect.
-Healthy delivery systems show a 3.4 percent improvement in code quality after AI adoption.
+The 2024 report splits the surveyed organizations by delivery system health and finds the mirror effect.
+Healthy delivery systems show code quality improvements after AI adoption.
 Weak delivery systems show a 7.2 percent drop in stability over the same period.
-Source: DORA 2025 State of DevOps Report.
+Source: DORA State of DevOps Report.

 The METR 2025 study on AI in software development is the second source.
 METR ran a controlled experiment with senior open source developers using AI coding assistants on familiar code.
 The result was counterintuitive.
 Senior developers were 19 percent slower than baseline when using AI tools, even though they reported feeling faster.
 The instrument captured felt productivity.
 The clock captured actual delivery.
 They diverged.
 Source: METR 2025 study.

-The Larridin Developer Productivity Benchmarks 2026 is the third source.
-It surveys productivity outcomes across teams of varying maturity and reports that AI helps low performing teams roughly four times more than high performing teams in raw lines of code shipped per week.
+The Larridin 2026 Developer Productivity Benchmarks is the third source.
+It surveys productivity outcomes across teams of varying maturity and reports that AI helps low performing teams roughly four times more than high performing teams in raw delivery metrics.
+Bottom-quartile teams cut Lead Time to Value by nearly 50 percent with AI; top-quartile teams see 10 to 15 percent improvement.
 Read alongside DORA 2025, the picture sharpens.
 Low performers ship more code with AI.
 The same teams also score worst on stability.
 The volume goes up.
 The quality goes down.
 The mirror effect is the structural explanation for why.

 Three sources, three methodologies, one conclusion.
 AI is not the variable that decides outcome.
 The platform is.